ha5il/RFID-Limiter/README.md

-# RFID-Limitor
+# RFID-Limiter

-Limits and logs the RFID scan
+> An Arduino UNO based project for limiting and logging the RFID scan limit

+**These are the codes written for following hardware components interfaced to Arduino UNO**

+- SD Card Module
+- LEDs
+- Buzzer
+- RTC Module
+- RFID Reader